The Reef: Stalked: Plot

 After Nic and Annie get into an argument about Nic being gone, the shark returns and drags Annie into the water, only for Annie to survive.
-Nic apologizes for not having been there after Cat's death, admitting it was too much for her and she blamed herself for not doing something, even when she believed something was wrong between Cat and Greg.
+Nic apologizes for not having been there after Cath's death, admitting it was too much for her and she blamed herself for not doing something, even when she believed something was wrong between Cath and Greg.
 Annie forgives Nic.
-When the shark reappears, Nic points out it's stalking them for some reason and they need to kill it rather than try to out-paddle it.
+When the shark reappears, Nic points out that, for some reason, it will hunt them to no end and they need to kill it rather than try to out-paddle it.
 Using a fish Jodie caught earlier as bait, they attach it to the boat's little anchor, hoping the shark will become stuck on the anchor and drown.

 It seems to work at first and the three women resume their journey.
 However, the shark frees itself and attacks them once more.
 The women then throw a fishing net over the shark, trapping it.
-When Annie gets tangled in the net with the shark, Nic jumps in and stabs the shark multiple times.
+When Annie gets tangled in the net with the shark, Nic jumps in and stabs the shark multiple times, killing it.
 The three women rejoice and continue onto the island for help.

 Sometime later, Annie, Jodie and Nic walk along a beach to a small plaque on a rock commemorating Cath and Lisa, "dive sisters forever".
 After receiving a video call from a fully recovered Demi, they leave flowers, a shell necklace and the original selfie of the four from the start of the film.